rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 |:--:|
 | *Types impose constraints and enforce invariants. [sketchpad.io](https://sketch.io/sketchpad)*|

-Functional Programming comes with its vocabulary (actually, any programming paradigm, for what's worth), and sometimes we might be able to figure out everything that has to be figured about a higher-order function just by looking at its name.
+Functional Programming comes with its vocabulary (actually, any programming paradigm, for what's worth), and sometimes we might be able to figure out everything that is to be known about a higher-order function just by looking at its name.

 Consider `map` as an example: